sevifinance/Sevi-Docs/docs/buyer/Installments.md

-## How do I qualify for payment in instalments?
+## How do I qualify for payment in installments?

 Whether you qualifies for payment in instalments is decided by your merchant.
 Merchants use different criteria such as: